 In memory of Dr. Henri Begleiter, founder and longtime mentor of the Neurodynamics Laboratory, we acknowledge with great admiration his seminal scientific contributions to the field.
 We are sincerely indebted to his charismatic leadership and luminous guidance, truly inspired by his scientific mission and vision, and highly motivated to carry forward the work he fondly cherished.

-We are grateful for the valuable technical assistance of Arthur Stimus, Carlene Haynes, Joyce Alonzia, Chamion Thomas, Tracy Crippen, Glenn Murawski, Eric Talbert, Patrick Harvey, Cindy Lipper, Gabriel Wurzel, Irina Kushnir, and Aleksandr Razran.
+This study was supported by the National Institutes of Health (NIH) Grants #5 RO1 AA005524, AA02686 and AA008401 from the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
+We are grateful for the valuable technical assistance of Arthur Stimus, Carlene Haynes, Joyce Alonzia, Chamion Thomas, Tracy Crippen, Glenn Murawski, Eric Talbert, Patrick Harvey, Cindy Lipper, Gabriel Wurzel, Irina Kushnir and Aleksandr Razran.